Eunuch: Religious castration

 Tertullian, a 2nd-century Church Father, described Jesus himself and Paul of Tarsus as spadones, which is translated as "eunuchs" in some contexts.
 Quoting from the cited book: "Tertullian takes 'spado' to mean virgin".
 The meaning of spado in late antiquity can be interpreted as a metaphor for celibacy.
 Tertullian even goes so far with the metaphor as to say St. Paul had been "castrated".
+Tertullian also ridiculed his theological opponent Marcion of Sinope as a eunuch who advocated for sexual abstinence.

 Eunuch priests have served various goddesses from India for many centuries.
 Similar phenomena are exemplified by some modern Indian communities of the hijra, which are associated with a deity and with certain rituals and festivals – notably the devotees of Yellammadevi, or jogappas, who are not castrated, and the Ali of southern India, of whom at least some are.

 The 18th-century Russian Skoptzy (скопцы) sect was an example of a castration cult, where its members regarded castration as a way of renouncing the sins of the flesh.
 Several members of the 20th-century Heaven's Gate cult were found to have been castrated, apparently voluntarily and for the same reasons.

 In the Christian Bible

 The reference to "eunuchs" in Matthew 19:12 has yielded various interpretations.

 One of the earliest converts to Christianity was an Ethiopian eunuch who was a high court official of Candace, the Queen of Ethiopia, but was already a eunuch at the time of conversion (Acts 8:27–39).

+In the deuterocanonical Wisdom of Solomon, the eunuch who has done no lawless deed is praised and special favor is claimed to be shown to him.

 In Judaism

 Eunuchs are mentioned many times in the Bible, such as in the Book of Isaiah (56:4) using the word סריס (saris).
-Although the Ancient Hebrews did not practice castration, eunuchs were common in other cultures featured in the Bible, such as ancient Egypt, Babylonia, the Persian Empire, and ancient Rome.
-In the Book of Esther, servants of the harem of Ahasuerus, such as Hegai and Shashgaz, as well as other servants such as Hatach, Harbonah, Bigthan, and Teresh, are referred to as sarisim.
+Although the Ancient Hebrews did not practice castration, eunuchs were common in other cultures featured in the Bible, such as ancient Egypt, Assyria and Babylonia, the Achaemenid Empire, and ancient Rome.
+In the Book of Esther, servants of the Persian harem of Ahasuerus, such as Hegai and Shashgaz, as well as other servants such as Hatach, Harbonah, Bigthan, and Teresh, are referred to as sarisim.
 Being exposed to the consorts of the king, they would likely have been castrated.

-There is some confusion regarding eunuchs in Hebrew Bible passages, since the Hebrew word saris (סריס) has been misinterpreted as referring to eunuchs.
+The Hebrew word saris (סָרִיס) derives from ša-rēši, the Akkadian word for eunuch, and thus has been generally understood by scholars as referring to eunuchs.
 However, its technical meaning is a male who has not shown signs of typical sexual maturity by the age of 20.
 Per the Talmud, only one known as a saris adam – a castrated male; one made sterile intentionally or via accidental injury – might be considered a eunuch (a saris ḥama is one who is congenitally sterile, and is not considered a eunuch).
-For a further discussion of ambiguous gender in Jewish culture, see: Gender and Jewish Studies.